Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Sample selection

 The ratio should be unity for a perfect virialised system.
-We have plotted the evolution of this ratio for pairs of clusters of similar mass but different dynamical state, namely ($Cl_4$ and $Cl_5$) and ($Cl_9$ and $Cl_{10}$) in Figure~\ref{vir-ratio}.
+We plot the evolution of this ratio for pairs of clusters of similar mass but different dynamical state, namely ($Cl_4$ and $Cl_5$) and ($Cl_9$ and $Cl_{10}$) in Figure~\ref{vir-ratio}.
 Here, we have also shown single ($Cl_4$) and multiple ($Cl_9)$ merging systems.
 From a comparison of the two panels of Figure~\ref{vir-ratio} one can clearly see that, during mergers (visible as a steep mass increase in Fig.~\ref{vir-ratio}(b)), the virial ratio has boosts (Fig.~\ref{vir-ratio}(a)) too, because the system gains potential energy very fast and also dissipates to various other energy forms in about a Gyr time.
 In contrast to merger, non-merging systems (i.e. $Cl_5$ and $Cl_{10}$) mostly remained virialised for the whole life span.
 Fig~\ref{vir-ratio}, clearly shows that a moderate change in the mass is hugely reflected in virial ratio ($\mathcal{R}_1$), making it clearly identifiable.
 From a qualitative analysis of Figure~\ref{vir-ratio}(a) one can see that, for merging clusters, about one third of the life span remain out of virialisation.

-The systems with $\mathcal{ R}_1$ values much larger or smaller than 1 are respectively either out of steady state or are thermally agitated.
+The systems with $\mathcal{ R}_1$ values much larger or smaller than 1 are respectively either in rapid mass accretion phase or in a phase of relaxation.
 So, the dynamical state of any system can be determined very accurately, if we know how far a system is from $\mathcal{ R}_1=1$.
 So, it would be interesting to characterise the dynamical state of the clusters in our sample, in terms of the virialisation parameter defined in Equation~\ref{vir-res1}.